↑

 Other side dishes to try:

-Potatoes – For this recipe I find that using Yukons or Russets offer the best texture and hold up as you bake the potatoes in the oven.
+Potatoes.
+For this recipe, I find that Yukon or Russet potatoes offer the best texture and hold up as you bake them in the oven.
 You will want to remove the water.

-Garlic – Fresh minced garlic is always my go-to.
-It offers a very light and flavorful component to the potatoes.
+Garlic.
+Fresh minced garlic is always my go-to.
+It adds a very light, flavorful component to the potatoes.

-Butter – Real butter is needed for this recipe.
-If you use a salted butter just watch adding extra salt into the recipe, so you don’t get your dish too salty.
+Butter.
+Real butter is needed for this recipe.
+If you use salted butter, just watch for adding extra salt to the recipe so you don’t end up with your dish too salty.

-Heavy Cream – You will want heavy cream to help give your potatoes that ultra-rich creamy flavor.
+Heavy Cream.
+You will want heavy cream to give your potatoes an ultra-rich, creamy flavor.
 It truly offers that wow factor.

 Everything you need to make Au Gratin Potatoes